STEP - The Ecological Transformation Show by POLLUTEC

 Focus: timelines, funding, strategic dependencies, 2030 targets

-ROUND TABLE: Industrial Europe facing the resource challenge
+Industrial Europe facing the resource challenge

 Pressure on critical materials and direct business impact